utakatich/UHarms/README.md

 # UHarms
--A script that creates automatic harmonies📄
+-A script that creates automatic harmonies for utau📄